tg1702/Battle-of-the-Algorithms-I/docs/competition_brief.md

 To participate in the **Battle of the Algorithms**, each developer will need to submit their AI algorithm as a Python script that can be executed by the backend during match execution.
 Here are the key steps for submitting and integrating your algorithm into the tournament:

 ### Submission Deadline
-- All algorithm submissions **must be received by 3:00 PM on May 31st**.
+- All algorithm submissions **must be received by 3:00 PM on June 7th**.
 - **Late submissions will not be accepted**, and players will be disqualified.

 ### Submission Method